Francis Lewis Cardozo

 Francis Lewis Cardozo (February 1, 1836 – July 22, 1903) was an American clergyman, politician, and educator.
 When elected in South Carolina as Secretary of State in 1868, he was the first African American to hold a statewide office in the United States.

-Born free during the slavery time in Charleston, South Carolina to a mother who was a free woman of color, and a Sephardic Jew, Francis Cardozo studied at University of Glasgow and later at seminary.
+Born free during the time of slavery in Charleston, South Carolina to a mother who was a free woman of color, and a Sephardic Jewish father, Francis Cardozo studied at University of Glasgow and later at seminary.
 He served as a minister in New Haven, Connecticut, before returning to South Carolina in 1865 with the American Missionary Association to establish schools for freedmen after the American Civil War.

 After working in South Carolina during Reconstruction, Cardozo received an appointment in 1878 at the U.S. Department of Treasury in Washington, D.C.
-Later he served twelve years as principal of a major public high school, and lived in the nation's capital for the rest of his life.
+Later he served twelve years as principal of a major public high school, was an advocate for school integration and lived in the nation's capital for the rest of his life.

 Early years

-Francis Cardozo was born free in 1836 in Charleston as the second of three sons of Lydia Williams Weston, a free woman of color, and Isaac Nunez Cardozo, a Sephardic Jewish man who had a position at the US Customhouse in the port city.
+Francis Cardozo was born free in 1836 in Charleston as the second of three sons of Lydia Williams Weston, a free woman of color, and Isaac Nunez Cardozo, a Sephardic Jewish man of Portuguese descent who had a position at the US Customhouse in the port city.
 The children were born free because their mother was free.
 His parents had a common-law marriage, as state law prevented interracial marriage.
-Francis had two sisters, Lydia and Eslander, an older brother, Henry Cardozo, and a younger brother, Thomas Whitmarsh Cardozo.
+Francis had two sisters, Lydia and Eslander, an older brother, Henry Weston Cardozo, and a younger brother, Thomas Whitmarsh Cardozo.
 Their father arranged for the boys to attend a private school open to free people of color.

 Isaac died in 1855, disrupting the stability and economic safety of the family.

 Francis Cardozo went to Scotland for higher education.
 In 1858, he enrolled at the University of Glasgow.
 Later, he attended seminaries in Edinburgh and London.
 He was ordained a Presbyterian minister.